as-segaf/python-challenges/readme.md

 ## Generate Random Password

 Ask the user how long they want their password to be, and how many letters and numbers they want in their password.
 Have a mix of upper and lowercase letters, as well as numbers and symbols.
 The password should be a minimum of 6 characters long.

+## Hangman

+This will be similar to guessing the number, except we are guessing the word.
+The user needs to guess letters.
+Give the user no more than 6 attempts for guessing wrong letter.
+This will mean you will have to have a counter.
+You can download a ‘sowpods’ dictionary file or csv file to use as a way to get a random word to use.